BSD Router Project - Customised for HUBS

 As usual on UNIX hosts, the resolver used by the system is

-configured in the file /etc/resolv.conf
+configured in the file /etc/resolv.conf which

 might look something like this (using Google's nameservers):